 - ½ cup flax seed meal

-- ½ cup cashew pieces "raw"
+- ½ cup cashews "raw"

-- ½ cup unsweetened fair trade cocoa powder
+- ½ cup cocoa powder unsweetened fair trade

-- 2 T. raw honey
+- 2 Tablespoons honey

-- ⅛ tsp. sea salt
+- ⅛ teaspoon sea salt

 Instructions

-- Preheat oven to 325 degrees Fahrenheit.
+- Preheat oven to 325 ° Fahrenheit.

 - This dough is very fun and easy to handle.
 It is almost non-stick!
-Place it in 5-6 pieces in the middle of the prepared cookie sheet and use your fingers to pat and shape it into a rectangle, about 10" by 13".
-It will be less than 1/2" thick.
-Prick the dough with the tines of a fork, as you would a pie crust.
+Place it in 6 or 8 pieces over the surface of the prepared cookie sheet and use your fingers to pat and shape it into a rectangle, about 10" by 13".

 - Carefully transfer cookies, using an offset metal spatula, to an un-greased cookie sheet.
 Refrigerate for 30 minutes.
 (If your ice cream is hard, you can place it in the refrigerator during this time to create a softer texture [that isn't melting as much as it would if held at room temperature].)